RealAhani/Cpp_Template/README.md

  - SDK 34
  - Build_toold 29.0.3
  - JDK 8
- ### the android command line tool and all env variable should be set and availble on path
+ ### the android command line tool and all env variables should be set and availble on path

- ### variable that need
+ ### Env variables
   - VCPKG_ROOT
   - ANDROID_HOME
   - ANDROID_NDK_HOME